KonstantinLackner/CodeDraw/INTRODUCTION.md

 The only methods you can call inside an event are *cd.getWidth()*, *cd.getHeight()* and all *cd.on___Event()* methods.
-You should instead use the *on*-methods to change the state of you application.
+You should instead use the *on*-methods to change the state of your application.
-The *on*-methods are executed on their own thread which can lead to concurrency issues when used incorrectly.
+The *on*-methods are executed on their own thread, which can lead to concurrency issues when used incorrectly.
 Blocking inside of events will also block all other events from being processed.
 Be careful when using events directly.